Flareup (film): Production

 The film was based on an original screenplay.
 It was the first film by the GMF Pictures Corporation, a Getty company that was run by J. Paul Getty's son Ronald.

 Filming began in March 1969 and finished in June.

 In the film, Welch dances to the hit song "Suzie Q" by Creedence Clearwater Revival.

+In the press-kit for the film, Welch is interviewed saying she fit the filming schedule for Flareup into the seven week-break she suddenly had on Myra Breckinridge after producers halted production on that film for a complete rewrite.
+The press-kit also says Welch was thrown by a horse during filming of the beach sequence but was unharmed.